FGIT: Fault-Guided Fine-Tuning for Code Generation: Introduction

-To address the problem of errors in code generation, we propose \underline{F}ault-\underline{A}ware F\underline{i}ne-\underline{T}uning (\appname) as a finetuning technique specifically designed to guide LLMs to focus on error-sensitive segments and avoid mistakes in these critical regions, thereby improving the reliability and accuracy of code generation.
 Implementing this approach involves two main challenges.
-The first challenge is to identify these \textit{error-sensitive segments}, as existing instruction-tuning dataset construction methods primarily focus on generating instruction-response pairs without specifically considering these segments~\cite{zhang2023instruction}.
-To overcome this, we develop a two-phase segment identification component.
-First, we leverage a teacher model with a carefully designed prompt to generate functionally incorrect yet similar variants of the correct implementations from the existing instruction tuning dataset.
-Then, we can identify the differences between these correct implementations and their similar yet incorrect variants, which serve as \textit{error-sensitive segments}.
-We annotate the tokens in the segments through a multi-granularity method at both line and token levels.
-Notably, we annotate both the tokens in correct implementations and their corresponding parts in similar yet incorrect variants.
+The first challenge is to identify these \ess.
+Systematically collecting large-scale datasets of fine-grained coding errors from real-world scenarios, along with their corresponding correct versions, is difficult.
+Furthermore, existing instruction-tuning dataset construction methods primarily focus on generating instruction-response pairs without specifically considering these critical segments~\cite{zhang2023instruction}.
+Considering traditional code mutation techniques~\cite{koza1994genetic,sun2016finding} are often constrained by a limited set of predefined transformation rules and may not generate diverse and semantically plausible incorrect variants, we develop a two-phase segment identification component.
+First, we leverage a teacher model, which can capture a wide range of diverse and semantically plausible error patterns from its extensive code training data, with a carefully designed prompt to generate multiple functionally incorrect yet similar variants of the correct implementations from the existing instruction tuning dataset.
+From these generated variants, we select the one with the most similarity to the correct implementation and highlight the differences as \ess in this paper.
+We then annotate the tokens in the segments through a multi-granularity method at both line and token levels.
+Notably, this annotation is applied to both the correct implementations and the selected incorrect variant.
 The second challenge lies in guiding LLMs to focus on these labeled segments during fine-tuning, as standard SFT treats all tokens with equal importance regardless of their criticality.
 To address this challenge, we adjust the loss of SFT to prioritize the annotated error-sensitive tokens within correct implementations.
-Specifically, \appname processes both correct and incorrect implementations to discriminate the \textit{error-sensitive segments}, and only computes the loss based on correct code implementations.
-Unlike standard SFT that uniformly weights all tokens during loss computation, we dynamically assign relatively higher weights to those tokens in the correct implementation that correspond to the \textit{error-sensitive segments}.
-This methodology enhances LLMs' capability to discriminate \textit{error-sensitive segments} when solving programming tasks, thereby increasing the likelihood of generating correct implementation details while suppressing error-prone alternatives.
+Specifically, \appname processes both correct and incorrect implementations to discriminate the \ess, and computes loss based on correct code implementations.
+Unlike standard SFT, which uniformly weights all tokens during loss computation, we dynamically assign relatively higher weights to those tokens in the correct implementation that correspond to the \ess.
+This methodology enhances LLMs' capability to discriminate \ess when solving programming tasks, thereby increasing the likelihood of generating correct implementation details while suppressing error-prone alternatives.

 To implement our method, we construct a refined dataset derived from the original instruction-tuning data.
 Each data point consists of an instruction, its correct implementation from the original dataset, and an LLM-generated similar incorrect variant.
 We then develop a multi-granularity error-sensitive segment extraction method and combine it with the refined loss function to enhance LLM's code generation capabilities.